A world where roads are safer for all people

 Shreya manages content strategy & creation, public relations, marketing and events.
 Shreya has previously worked at creative agencies like Ogilvy and BBDO on integrated, public relations and brand strategy campaigns for global clients.

 As a third-culture storyteller who has lived and worked in various countries around the globe, Shreya brings with her a global perspective.
-A proud member of the Young Professionals Committee at New York Women in Communications (NYWICI), Shreya is currently pursuing her graduate degree in Strategic Communication from Columbia University in the city of New York.
+A proud member of the Young Professionals Committee at New York Women in Communications (NYWICI), Shreya holds a MS in Strategic Communication from Columbia University.

 - Governing Board